ArturoDent/find-and-transform/README.md

 `cursorMoveSelect` will select **all** matches in each `selections` or `line` (remember a `line` will find matches in each line with a cursor.)

-For `"restrictFind": "once"`, `cursorMoveSelect` will select the first match **after** the cursor.
-That is why if using `"cursorMoveSelect": "^"` the cursor won't go there because the cursor is usually already after the start of the line and the search is only forward from the cursor. `"cursorMoveSelect": "$"` will always work with `"restrictFind": "once"`.
+For `"restrictFind": "once"`, &nbsp; `cursorMoveSelect` will select the first match **after** the cursor.
+That is why if using `"cursorMoveSelect": "^"` the cursor won't go there because the cursor is already after the start of the line and the search is only forward from the cursor. `"cursorMoveSelect": "$"` will always work with `"restrictFind": "once"`.

 <br/>